GISLab-ELTE/WasteDetection/README.md

 ## Description

 The goal of our research is to develop an accurate classification method for plastic waste detection to provide a viable platform for repeatable, cost-effective and large-scale monitoring.
 Such a robust waste monitoring solution would speed up the detection of illegal waste hot-spots close to water flows and floating waste islands on rivers, as well as support waste collection actions with an automatic monitoring system.
 This application automatically searches for newly recorded satellite images and downloads them on a daily basis.
 After this a Random Forest model classifies the pictures and displays the results in the web view.
-You can check out the extension of polluted areas on the set locations in the previous five days when the cloud cover over them was 0%.
+You can check out the extension of polluted areas on the set locations in the previous five days when the cloud cover over them was below a threshold (15%).

 ![Web Application](web_app/screenshot.png)